 A big moment for us was when we won the trust of the owner of the neighbouring Silkaatsnek Nature Reserve, where we then were allowed to offer Game Drives, Hikes and our personal favourite; Horseback Safaris.

-Everything went well, but unfortunately the owner of the lodge decided to change everything and we made the painful decision to leave at the start of 2017.
+Everything went well, but unfortunately the owner of the lodge decided to get greedy and we made the painful decision to leave at the start of 2017.
 We were lucky enough to have built a network of incredible friends in tourism during those 3.5 years and everyone assisted where they could, but the Silkaatsnek Nature Reserve still attracted us.

 We were the first in nearly twenty years to develop tourism activities at the reserve and after many talks, the owner decided to give us a chance to continue growing the good reputation we now had in the area.

 We were living a dream and learned a lot.
 We were incredibly lucky to be at the right place at the right time and together with following our gut feeling, perseverance and a little ‘’fake it till you make it’’ we also started our own tour company 1 2 Travel Africa to assist more people to come experience this extraordinary continent.

-After 2.5 years of giving all our dedication to the Silkaatsnek Nature Reserve (for which we even won a TripAdvisor Certificate of Excellence!), we sadly had to say goodbye to South Africa.
-On 29 August 2019 we left for an incredible adventure with our two dogs JayJay and Mocha.
-We’re went on a special Tourism Friendly road trip through Botswana and Zambia to get to Malawi.
-The ‘’Warm Heart of Africa’’ is our close friend Howard’s home country and after 10 days and 3356 km we made it to the capital city Lilongwe.
-Malawi is working endlessly on conservation to restore the natural beauty and the government wants to develop ecotourism further, so we definitely feel at home here!
+After 2.5 years of giving all our dedication to the Silkaatsnek Nature Reserve, we had to start a new chapter in our lives.
+On 29 August 2019 we went on an incredible adventure with our two dogs JayJay and Mocha.
+A special Tourism Friendly road trip through Botswana and Zambia took us to Malawi.
+The ‘’Warm Heart of Africa’’ is working endlessly on conservation to restore the natural beauty and the government wants to further develop ecotourism.
+We are excited to play our part!